 Great care needs to be taken to get this right, as sales funnel management is changing.
 Your content will play a vital role.
 It needs to be the perfect fit for your target audience, offering them the answers they need, at just the right moment and delivered in the right way.

-For example, for a consulting company the ‘high end’ service they would most like to sell, may be a 24-month retainer contract.
+For example, for a consulting company the ‘high end’ service they would most like to sell, maybe a 24-month retainer contract.
 But they may need to consult with their clients, on an ongoing basis, for quite some time before that proposition becomes appealing.
-It is a high price item and equally a high trust item, so it will never work to try and sell it straight off a website.
+It is a high priced item and equally a high trust item, so it will never work to try and sell it straight off a website.

 When you put effort into creating a strong online sales funnel, you will be enhancing the productivity of your sales team.
 As your pipeline gets stronger, the overall efficiency of your sales team will go up.